A primer on agricultural research in Germany

 - Dimensions of agricultural science

-Science is more than research – where is the balance?
+Science is more than merely research – but where is the right balance?

 - New breeding techniques